metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Patriots struggling to run this ball.
 Their success has largely come courtesy of the pass.

 Brady showing his age.
-A bad decision (abetted a bit by pressure) led to an interception on a scoring drive.
+A bad decision (abetted a bit by pressure) led to an interception deep on the Patriots side of the field.

+Kyle Van Noy making plays against the run, as an elite defender should.

+Brady's depth receivers are letting him down.
+That and Kansas City has found a solution here with the blitz, apparently.